 Foreign Currency Exchange Rates Risk: Foreign currency exchange rates and fluctuations in those rates may affect the Company's net investment in foreign subsidiaries and may cause fluctuations in cash flows related to foreign denominated transactions.
 3M is also exposed to the translation of foreign currency earnings to the U.S. Dollar.
 The Company may enter into foreign exchange forward and option contracts to hedge against the effect of exchange rate fluctuations on cash flows denominated in foreign currencies.
 These transactions are designated as cash flow hedges.
 3M may de-designate these cash flow hedge relationships in advance of the occurrence of the forecasted transaction.
-In addition, 3M enters into foreign currency contracts that are not designated in hedging relationships to offset, in part, the impacts of changes in value of various non-functional currency denominated items including certain intercompany financing balances.
-As circumstances warrant, the Company also uses foreign exchange contracts and foreign operations.
-At December 31, 2024 and December 31, 2023, an instantaneous 10% change in applicable foreign currency spot exchange rates would have increased/decreased the aggregate fair value carrying amount of foreign exchange forward and option contracts by up to approximately \$24 million and by approximately \$175 million, respectively.
-The similar impact on non-functional currency denominated debt used as hedging instruments would be approximately \$182 million and \$192 million, respectively, at December 31, 2024 and December 31, 2024.
+In addition, 3M enters into foreign currency contracts that are not designated in hedging relationships to offset, in part, the impacts of changes in value of various non-functional currency denominated debt as hedging instruments to hedge portions of the Company's net investments in foreign operations.
+At December 31, 2023, an instantaneous 10% change in applicable foreign currency spot exchange rates would have increased/decreased the aggregate fair value carrying amount of foreign exchange forward and option contracts by up to approximately \$182 million and \$192 million, respectively.
+The similar impact on non-functional currency denomers 31, 2024 and December 31, 2023.